syncfusion-content/ej2-maps-docs/ej2-javascript/maps/accessibility.md

 ## Ensuring accessibility

-The Maps component's accessibility levels are ensured using an [accessibility-checker](https://www.npmjs.com/package/accessibility-checker) and [axe-core](https://www.npmjs.com/package/axe-core) software tools during automated testing.
+The Maps control's accessibility levels are ensured using an [accessibility-checker](https://www.npmjs.com/package/accessibility-checker) and [axe-core](https://www.npmjs.com/package/axe-core) software tools during automated testing.

-The accessibility compliance of the Maps component is shown in the following sample.
-Open the [sample](https://ej2.syncfusion.com/accessibility/maps.html) in a new window to evaluate the accessibility of the Maps component with accessibility tools.
+The accessibility compliance of the Maps control is shown in the following sample.
+Open the [sample](https://ej2.syncfusion.com/accessibility/maps.html) in a new window to evaluate the accessibility of the Maps control with accessibility tools.

 {% previewsample "https://ej2.syncfusion.com/accessibility/maps.html" %}